A Comprehensive Survey of Data Augmentation in Visual Reinforcement Learning: Discussion and Future Works

-In contrast to its widespread application in deep learning, DA has not yet received much attention in terms of its theoretical basis.
-Most recently, many attempts have been made to investigate the theoretical guarantees for DA from different perspectives; such guarantees are helpful for researchers to understand the practical effects of such approaches~\cite{0308_Regularising_for_invariance,Feature_Manipulation,lecun_Class_Dependent}.
-In this section, we provide a brief guide to previous works on the theoretical foundations of DA and summarize them into three categories: implicit regularization~\cite{survey_of_regularization,lecun_Class_Dependent,instead_of_explicit_regularization}, invariance learning~\cite{0308_Regularising_for_invariance,Learning_with_invariances} and feature manipulation~\cite{Feature_Manipulation,understanding_the_feature_learning}.
+In recent years, numerous efforts have been made to investigate the theoretical guarantees for DA from various perspectives.
+These guarantees provide researchers with valuable insights into the practical effects of such approaches~\cite{0308_Regularising_for_invariance,Feature_Manipulation,lecun_Class_Dependent}.
+This section offers a concise overview of previous works on the theoretical foundations of DA, categorizing them into three main perspectives: implicit regularization~\cite{survey_of_regularization,lecun_Class_Dependent,instead_of_explicit_regularization}, invariance learning~\cite{0308_Regularising_for_invariance,Learning_with_invariances} and feature manipulation~\cite{Feature_Manipulation,understanding_the_feature_learning}.

 \paragraph{Implicit Regularization vs. Explicit Regularization.} Regularization is a fundamental technique in deep learning that aims to prevent overfitting and improve generalization abilities by constraining the complexity of a model~\cite{survey_of_regularization,ICML20_DL,clop}.
 The regularization strategies of DA act on the training data instead of the model’s parameters and hence can be considered a type of implicit regularization approach instead of an explicit regularization technique that imposes constraints on the parameters, such as minimizing the $\mathcal{L}_2$ norms of the parameters~\cite{lecun_Class_Dependent}.
 By keeping the parameter space intact, this data-driven regularization approach can maintain the model’s representational capacity while increasing its robustness~\cite{drq,instead_of_explicit_regularization}.
-In fact, DA is more straightforward than explicit regularization that integrates the prior knowledge into objective functions, and neural networks can implicitly encode the attributes of DA without explicitly training towards these objectives~\cite{Do_CNNs}.
-Furthermore, attempts have also been made to derive explicit regularizers to describe the implicit regularization effect of DA~\cite{A_Thousand_Samples}.
+In fact, DA is more straightforward than explicit regularization that integrates the prior knowledge into objective functions, and neural networks can implicitly encode the attributes of DA without explicitly training towards these objectives~\cite{Do_CNNs, yang2023neumeta, dablain2023towards}.
+Furthermore, attempts have also been made to derive explicit regularizers to describe the implicit regularization effect of DA~\cite{A_Thousand_Samples,hu2024revisiting}.

 \paragraph{\textbf{Transformation Invariance.}} Invariance is an essential property of all intelligent systems that makes them generalize effectively~\cite{learning_invariances}.
 The purpose of DA is to constrain a model’s output to be invariant when applying task-irrelevant transformations to the input data~\cite{mixup, drac}.
 It has been widely accepted that translation invariance is an inherent feature of CNNs~\cite{Do_CNNs}, whereas other types of transformation invariance, such as rotation invariance, must be induced by corresponding augmentations~\cite{Invariance_Learning_220222}.
 The definition of DA assumes that semantics are invariant to data transformation~\cite{image_aug_survey, drq}, which implies that performing optimization with augmentation can result in implicit invariances.
 Furthermore, the specific details of augmentations can be used to encode prior knowledge about task-specific or dataset-specific invariances~\cite{learning_invariances}.